sea slaters text index | photo index

 Features:

-2-7cm.
+2-3cm.
 Sea slaters have seven pairs of legs and move very fast!
 They have huge eyes and very long antennae.
 They are well adapted for life out of water, breathing air directly through 'pseudo-lungs'.
-In fact, they will drown if kept under water!

 Kranji, Jun 06